taj-ny/kwin-gestures/docs/configuration.md

 # Configuration file structure
 Bold properties must be set.

-Subsections have their own properties, in addition to all the parent section's properties.

 ## Inheritance
 ``B : A`` means that B inherits all properties from A unless stated otherwise.